YazanQ/V8-engine/readme.md

 To run this project, you will need to do the following:

-- Add Github account in your xCode Environment with this repo token.
-`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`

 - (Some Case) sometimes your mac will deny any custom scripts to run locally, so you will need to do the following in the files scripts:

     1- Navigate in each file in  Configuration e.x (cd Source/Configuration/GitHooks)